skulick/ppchyprep/README.md

 ppchyprep/src
 ```

-To carry out the processing, run `./run.sh` from the `ppchyprep` directory.
-This is hard-coded to write the output to a `ppchyprep/out` directory.
-Of course this can be changed in the run.sh script as desired.
+To carry out the processing, run `./run.sh` from the `ppchyprep` directory, setting `NEW_CORPUS_DIR` to the desired location.

-The output directories and files in `ppchyprep/out/penn2/split` are used for training the part-of-speech tagger.
-(This code will be included at https://github.com/skulick/yiddishtag, although is not there yet.)
+The resulting output is in the `data-mod` directory of [this fork of PPCHY](https://github.com/skulick/penn-parsed-corpus-of-historical-yiddish).
 For further information on the output, please see the code documentation.

 ## Other Notes